Top 10 project management books

-The thing that I and my colleague Alison found interesting while researching the best sellers on Amazon, reading reviews and talking to other project managers about their favourite project management books – was the reason that project managers liked to read.
+The thing that I found interesting while researching the best sellers on Amazon, reading reviews and talking to other project managers about their favourite project management books – was the reason that project managers liked to read.
 Although many of them come across as if they live and breathe project management, some project managers stated that they enjoyed publications that were less technical and when project management wasn’t the primary topic.
 They enjoyed understanding people, general management approaches and sought to be entertained even when delving into a business subject.

 Here we have selected the top-10 project management books from delving into discussions and scouring reviews, everything from heavy reference text books to soft-skills and fictional stories.